Why engage in arbitration?

 The areas that I am available to act as Arbitrator include:

-- Domain Name Disputes.
-I am a Demand Member of auDA, the policy authority and industry self-regulatory body for the .au domain space in Australia.
+Domain Name Disputes.
+I was a Demand Member of auDA for nearly 10 years and am currently an Associate Member of auDA, the policy authority and industry self-regulatory body for the .au domain space in Australia.
 I hold a Bachelor of Science degree majoring in Computer Science from Monash University, and gained valuable experience in the computer and technology sector from a business (having owned and run a computer hardware/software business), and legal perspective (having acted for technology start-up companies).
 I have a working knowledge of the Uniform Domain-Name Dispute-Resolution Policy (UDRP), and an understanding of the workings of ICANN.